Progressive Educational Philosophy

 4 Reasons to Visit Miquon

-At Miquon we have prioritized and defined the particular progressive philosophies which hold meaning and value for us into nine tenets.
+At Miquon we have prioritized and defined the particular progressive philosophies which hold meaning and value for us into ten tenets.

 We find this list of nine principles to have enduring value as the world changes around us.

 We return to it frequently as we reflect upon our professional practice, our goals for students, and our hopes for the future.